ncai25/causal-intervention/README.md

 Does _she_ refer to the nurse or the farmer in this sentence?
 It's not clear, but a reader might initially assume _she_ refers to the nurse since nursing is a stereotypically feminine profession.
 Now consider two different ways to complete the sentence:

 > **Stereotypical candidate:** was caring

 > **Anti-stereotypical candidate:** was screaming

-In the stereotypical reading, I assume _she_ refers to the nurse, implying the continuation _was caring_.
-In the anti-stereotypical reading, I instead assume that _she_ refers to the farmer, implying the continuation _was screaming_.
+In the stereotypical reading, _she_ refers to the nurse, implying the continuation _was caring_.
+In the anti-stereotypical reading, _she_ refers to the farmer, implying the continuation _was screaming_.

 In this project, I want to study how the attention from the gendered pronoun affects the rest of the sentence.
 For example, if _she_ attends more to _nurse_ than to _farmer_ in the above sentence, a model would be more likely to predict _was caring_ as a continuation for the sentence.

-**Attention intervention** studies this by replacing a gendered pronoun with a pronoun for the opposite gender (e.g. replacing _she_ with _he_ in this sentence).
+**Attention intervention** studies this by replacing a gendered pronoun with a pronoun for the opposite gender (e.g. replacing _she_ with _he_).
 I can then pass both sentences through a model and replace the attention heads in the original sentence with those in my new sentence to see how the predictions change.

 Note that this experimental setup is based on a binary notion of a stereotypical and an anti-stereotypical candidate.
 Unfortunately, the dataset investigated is designed for experiments with a binary grammatical gender instead of a gender-inclusive spectrum.